xenit-eu/alfresco-health-processor/README.md

 * `health-processor.active`
   Available tags: /
   A gauge with value 0 or 1, indicating if the reporter and hence by extension the Health-Processor is active
+* `health-processor.progress`
+  Available tags: /
+  A gauge with a value between 0.0 and 1.0, indicating the progress of the current Health-Processor cycle
 * `health-processor.plugins`
   Available tags: /
   A gauge indicating the number of active `HealthProcessorPlugin` implementations.